carloslfu/tauri-deno-example/README.md

 ![Screenshot](screenshot.png)

 Example of using Tauri with `deno_runtime` to run multiple tasks in parallel.
-This repo showcases parallel code execution, cancelling tasks, and polling for results.
+This repo showcases parallel code execution, stopping tasks, handling permissions, and getting results.

 I use channels to stop tasks and hashmaps to store the return values and handles of the tasks.